AlexMussell/alexmussell.github.io/_posts/2020-02-15-peak-finder-algorithm.markdown

 There are a couple of ways we can solve this problem.

-Firstly we have a straight forward linear search, which in the worst case you have to look at all elements in `O(n)` time (as we start from the left, and in the worst case senario, we have to go all the way through the array in linear time).
+Firstly we have a straight forward linear search, which in the worst case you have to look at all elements in `O(n)` time (as we start from the left, and in the worst case scenario, we have to go all the way through the array in linear time).
 However, we can improve on this dramatically by implementing a recursive divide-and-conquer technique.
 The psuedo code would be like the following:

     - If a[n/2] < a[n/2-1] then only look at left half to look for peak.